 First is the convertible note.
 Convertible Notes are the most investor friendly of the convertible debt instruments.
 They typically have an interest rate, a discount rate, valuation caps, a QFE that would require a significant raise, and maturity dates.
 In an investing atmosphere where cash is more freely available, and attractive investments abound, the use of convertible notes are waning against SAFEs or KISS’.

 Simple Agreement for Future Equity (SAFE)

-SAFE, Simple Agreement for Future Equity- Created by the Y Combinator as an easy way for investors to get funding quickly.
-SAFEs could be described as the most company friendly investment because of the terms.
+SAFE, Simple Agreement for Future Equity was created by the Y Combinator as an easy way for investors to get funding quickly.
+SAFEs could be described as the most company-friendly investment due to the terms.
 They do not accrue interest, they do not have a maturity date, they typically do not have a discount rate, and they may or may not have a valuation cap.
 The QFE for a SAFE is typically a $1 bona fide purchase.
-SAFE documents have become widely available because of their ease of use, anyone can download the documents, plug in the information they want, and begin raising funds.
+SAFE documents have become widely available because of their ease of use - anyone can download the documents, plug in the information they want, and begin raising funds.

 Keep It Simple Security (KISS)